If you’re struggling, and you want…

 - Mind-body practices such as meditation and mindfulness

 If you are transferring care from another psychiatrist, you may feel free to bring any records of your past treatment and I can review them during the session so I am up to date on your treatment.
 You are also welcome to bring a family member or friend to the session if you would like.

-A: This will varies depending on your individual insurance coverage.
+I do not accept insurance or work directly with insurance companies, although if you have a PPO insurance plan you may be able to get part of my fees reimbursed from your insurance company.
 Below are the procedure codes I will use for your visit—if you would like to get a sense in advance of what your insurance will cover, contact you insurance company and ask what their reimbursement rates are for the following codes:

 Initial appointment – 90792